Skip to main content

 Overview

 This year's list represents a fundamental restructuring of the 2 Star Prestige tier.
 All 25 wineries are new to this designation, replacing the 129 venues from the previous edition.
-The United States dominates representation with properties concentrated in California wine country—Napa, Sonoma, and Central Coast regions feature prominently.
+The United States dominates representation with properties concentrated in California wine country; Napa, Sonoma, Central Coast regions feature prominently.
 French entries include château properties in Provence (Taradeau, Correns, La Motte), while Germany appears with a single entry in Grafschaft.
 The geographic concentration in 21 distinct cities suggests a more selective approach than previous editions.
 Notable properties range from family operations like Gustafson and Bergstrom to larger-scale destinations like Castello di Amorosa and HALL Wines.

 This is the 2025 edition of Pearl 2 Star Prestige.
 The list represents current designations and includes 25 wineries across 3 countries, all new to this tier.

 The 2025 Pearl 2 Star Prestige list looks nothing like last year's.
-All 25 wineries on this edition are new—a complete departure from the 129 venues previously recognized at this tier.
+All 25 wineries on this edition are new; a complete departure from the 129 venues previously recognized at this tier.
 Gustafson Family Vineyards in Sonoma County takes the top position, while California properties claim 7 of the top 10 spots.
 French châteaux in Provence and a German sparkling wine producer round out the selection.
 This isn't a minor refresh; it's a complete recalibration of what earns 2 Star Prestige status in 2025.

 Quick Facts